iCentris/data-ingress-example-node/README.md

-./local up fullstack -d   # run a shell as the local shared volume container ./local sh fullstack      # get a shell in the (now up) fullstack/leo-bus container npm install             # this last is run within the container
+./local up fullstack -d   # run a shell as the local shared volume container ./local sh fullstack      # get a shell in the (now up) fullstack/leo-bus container npm install             # this last is run within the container node index.js           # Run the program to push an event/object
 ```

 ### Local Testing